A Caveat and Affiliates

 3. Train Your Pets

 You can efficiently train your pets to use the litter box when they want to go to the bathroom.
 If you’ve already done that, you can easily keep your pets away from houseplants using similar tactics.
-For instance, if your pets try to dig the soil or want to chew the leaves, let them know that you aren’t happy with their behaviour.
+For instance, if your pets try to dig the soil or want to chew the leaves, let them know that you aren’t happy with their behavior.

 If your pet goes away from the plant, smooth it with treats and love.
 However, when training your pet, you will need to be patient as it will take some time.
 But, in the long run, it is an effective way to keep pets away from houseplants.